ankithbjoseph/TeamAA_DAP_JAN2024/report/TeamAA.typ

 == *Data Selection:*
-The first step in our study is choosing the right datasets.
+The initial stage of our project involves selecting appropriate datasets.
+This process requires consideration of various factors like data quality and relevance.
 We use historical pedestrian footfall data which is collected from SmartDublin in CSV format along with historical weather and air quality data, which we gather through APIs from OpenMeteo.
 This two approach allows us to combine different types of data therby giving us a clear picture of historical trends.
 This method make sure that we have a rich dataset that captures both the human activity in urban spaces and the environmental conditions they experience.

 == *Storage and Preprocessing/Transformation:*
 Once we collect the data we store it in MongoDB, which is a type of NoSQL database known for its ability to efficiently manage large amounts of unstructured or semi-structured data.
 We then use Python scripts to prepare the data for analysis.
 This preparation involves cleaning the data to remove any irrelevant information by dropping columns where the precentage of null values or zero values in more than eighty, for others null values are replaced by imputing 0 to the respective columns.
 These null values or zero values maybe due to the improper working of the sensors.
 This step is crucial because it makes sure that the data is accurate and  organized therby setting the stage for reliable analysis and insights.